 How many devices am I allowed to use?

 You may use your username and password on up to five devices.

 Does my sltrib.com subscription give me access to The Tribune app?

 Yes.
 Please use the same login for the app and the website.

 The Salt Lake Tribune app includes both a mobile news section and the e-edition.
 The e-edition is a digital version of the printed paper that is available each day.

 Do I need a subscription to read Salt Lake Tribune content?

 Visitors to sltrib.com can view 3 different articles (including opinion columns, comments pages and multimedia features) each month for free.
 Access to our homepage, section pages, podcasts and obituaries is unrestricted.
 A subscription is needed to view any content on the app or e-edition.

 I am a Supporting Subscriber.
 What does this mean for me?

 Thank you for supporting our nonprofit mission!
 In addition to full access, keep your eyes on your inbox for exclusive invites to Tribune events.
 A portion of your subscription is tax deductible.
-If you did not receive an email with the amount that is deductible, please contact Fraser Nelson,
+If you did not receive an email with the amount that is deductible, please contact Liz Morales, email@example.com

 How much does a digital subscription cost?